ConductorOne/baton-teleport/README.md

 TELEPORT_CONFIG_FILE="" tctl auth sign --ttl=8h --user=<email_account> --out=auth.pem
 ```

+## Alternatively, You can start teleport by generating an invitation token

+1. Generate an invitation token with roles for the host.
+TELEPORT_CONFIG_FILE="" tctl tokens add --type=node,app,db

+2. List all valid tokens
+TELEPORT_CONFIG_FILE="" tctl tokens ls

+3. Copy the token and assign it to an environment variable on the computer you are enrolling as a resource:
+export INVITE_TOKEN=<token>

+4. Start Teleport with the invitation token you saved in the INVITE_TOKEN environment variable:
+sudo teleport start --token=${INVITE_TOKEN?}

 # Contributing, Support, and Issues

 We started Baton because we were tired of taking screenshots and manually building spreadsheets.
 We welcome contributions, and ideas, no matter how small -- our goal is to make identity and permissions sprawl less painful for everyone.
 If you have questions, concerns, or ideas: Please open a Github Issue!